LixiangZhao98/PointCloud-Visualization-Tool/README.md

 # Features
 - pointcloud data reader in .bin(xyz coordinates in binary format) and .ply
-- Kernal Density Estimation(KDE) of the point cloud density
+- Kernal Density Estimation (KDE) of the point cloud density on GPU
 - Iso-surface construction with Marching-Cube algrithm based on point cloud density
 - Color-coded based on point cloud density
 - Halo Visualization for point cloud